wangxiaoyunanne/docs/source/hive_graphSage.html.md

 | twitter | 7199978 | 43483326 |
 | europe-osm | 50912018 | 108109320 |

-The running times in milliseconds are list below, for both machines.
+The running times in milliseconds are listed below, for both machines.
 F stands for the length of features, C stands for the number of children per source, the same as the number of leafs per child, and B notes the batch size that produces the shortest running time on GPU among {512, 1024, 2048, 4096, 8192,